Silakge/Yiheng-Sun.github.io/_pages/about.md

   - /about.html
 ---

-I'm 1 秒之前-year master's student at the School of  Xi'an Jiaotong University.
+I'm `a second-year` master's student at the School of Xi'an Jiaotong University.
 [Emal](yihengsun@stu.xjtu.edu.cn)